Research Highlights for April

-Kwangsoo Park, Assistant Professor, Apparel, Design, and Hospitality Management, and Brent Hill, Assistant Professor, School of Education, coauthored an abstract titled “The impact of smoke-free policies on casino gambling revenues”.
-It has been accepted to be presented at the Annual Korea America Hospitality & Tourism Educators Conference, April 25-26, 2014 in Las Vegas, Nevada.
-The abstract was highly recommended for a best paper award by reviewers.
-Kwangsoo Park also had an abstract titled “Thematic coding of event management research: Intercoder reliability indices perspectives”.
-It has been accepted for the conference.
-This abstract was coauthored with a colleague from Kansas State University.
+Kwangsoo Park, Assistant Professor, Apparel, Design, and Hospitality Management, and Brent Hill, Assistant Professor, School of Education, coauthored a paper titled “The impact of smoke-free policies on casino gambling revenues”.
+The paper was presented at the Annual Korea America Hospitality & Tourism Educators Conference, April 25-26, 2014 in Las Vegas, Nevada and the paper was selected to be a best paper by the conference committee.

 Featured Research Project

 Association Between Whole Blood Lactate and the Perceptual Responses to Compression Resistance Exercise by Ben Olson, Austin Schmidt, Evan Zacharias, Kyle Hackney, Health, Nutrition, and Exercise Science, NDSU

 To view past featured research projects, please click here.